What are neutral density filters, and how can they improve your photography?

-One of the problems with neutral density filters is that there are so many to choose from.
-How do you know which ones to buy?
-Ultimately you have to decide how much you want to spend and then look at the options.
-But I can start by telling you which filters I own, why I bought them, and give you some tips for choosing filters.
+Ultimately, you have to decide how much you want to spend (some ND filters are quite expensive!), then look at the options.
+But I can start by telling you which filters I own and recommend.

-I love these filters because they help me take photos like this.
+I love neutral density filters because they help me take photos like this: